Gender is foundational to social, cultural, and economic systems

-You’ll take classes like Introduction to Women’s and Gender Studies, Community Service in Women’s and Gender Studies and Feminist Theories and Practice.
-Then, you’ll explore topics across disciplines such as families and intimate relationships, LGBT literature and culture, gender communication, women in the bible, the history of sexuality and more.
+In core classes, you will analyze how gender is socially constructed and investigate how power and patriarchal institutions impact people’s actual lives.
+In elective classes, you’ll explore topics such as families and intimate relationships, LGBT literature and culture, gender communication, women in the Bible, the history of sexuality, and more.

 Through your studies, you will learn to understand the concept of gender and its impact on people's lives.
-You will graduate with a multi-faceted understanding of gender issues — so you can create a more just world.
+You will investigate how gender intersects with other identities like race, ethnicity, national origin, religion, class, ability, and sexuality.
+You will graduate with a multi-faceted understanding of gender issues so you can create a more just world.

 For more information about the minor, please contact Associate Professor of Creative Writing Sasha West.
 The Women’s and Gender Studies minor is part of the Department of Literature, Writing and Rhetoric.